Skip to main content

 How it works

-During server side lifecycles' data can be added to the gasketData property.
+During server side rendering, lifecycles' data can be added to the gasketData property.
 When the withGasketData hoc is added to a custom Next.js _document, the gasketData is added to the rendered html inside a script tag.

 The withGasketDataProvider can be added to a Next.js custom _app or react component.
 This HOC will capture the gasket data from server side gasketData property or the script tag that was rendered to the html.
 If Next.js is preforming a SSR the data will come from the gasketData property, otherwise the data will come from the script tag.
 The withGasketDataProvider hoc will then create a provider and inject gasket data into a context that can be consumed by the useGasketData hook.